 So that I can purchase them

 How do we know that this User Story is acceptable by business?
 Probably, the simplest thing to do here is to display the added product in a basket.
 Thus, the Acceptance Criteria could be as simple as is this enough?
 Maybe or maybe not.
 In either case, the developers and customer can collaborate to identify many more acceptable conditions, which would then become our Acceptance Criteria.
-For examples:

 - Added products are visible in the customer basket

 - The basket value is updated to show the sum of all products added.